woefe/ytcc/README.md

 max_update_fail = 5

 # Default update backlog.
-# The update command will only the first `max_update_backlog` videos of a playlist to improve
+# The update command will only check the first `max_update_backlog` videos of a playlist to improve
 # performance.
 This setting can be overridden with the --max-backlog commandline parameter.
 max_update_backlog = 20